 Best for company intelligence

-NinjaPear, if your question is not “who outranks us?” but “who buys from them, who they partner with, and what changed at the company level?”
+NinjaPear, if your question is not "who outranks us?" but "who buys from them, what changed at the company, and where are the useful account signals?"

 Types of competitor research

-If you skip this section, you are probably going to buy the wrong thing.
+If you skip this section, you are more likely to buy the wrong product.

 Keyword overlap

 Ahrefs and Semrush are built for this.
-Everything else is a compromise.
+Everything else is filling in.

 PPC overlap